Double breasted wool coat

 Taking what i learned from making the waisted wool coat with yokes, I wanted to make a second coat for the winter.
 This was a shorter, double breasted version with single welt pockets.
 Now I really should take what I learned from this and make a third version, but I think I give coat making a break for now, and move on to making myself a dress for the holiday.

-I had som much fun working on this coat, and I really did benefit from the experience with the waisted wool coat I’ve just finished.
+I had so much fun working on this coat, and I really did benefit from the experience with the waisted wool coat I’ve just finished.
 Don’t get me wrong, I still had my shares of struggles with this one too, but that’s a necessary part of learning to sew I guess.

 As you know, I always aim to learn a new technique for every garment I make, and for this it was the single welt pocket.
 Usually I turn to Youtube or Google to find instructions, but this time I decided to figure it out myself for some reason.
 I don’t know if I did it the right way, but it turned out just like I wanted to, so it really doesn’t matter.
 I’ll share what I learned with you later.

 The next technique I need to learn is how to get the went right with the lining.
 I just can’t seem to get that right.
 Also I need to get better at making button holes.
-And as a note to self, don’t buy the pricy lining.
-It turned out that the expensive lining fabric is harder to work with than the cheaper one.

 On another note, I’ve just started exploring my Sure-fit design Dress kit.
 If I’m able to get the sloper to fit as well as I hope, there is just so many things I want to sew!
 I’ll be sharing my experience with the Sure-fit Design when I’ve gotten some more feeling of it.